 so you can see more of Mickey Bach's cartoons.

-2. A condition in which a person is unable to react to anything that usually causes a physical reaction: Rob was comatose after having a bad head injury following the car accident and was not able to answer any of the doctor's questions.
+2. Describing a condition in which a person is unable to react to anything that normally causes a physical reaction: Rob was comatose after having a bad head injury following the car accident and was not able to answer any of the doctor's questions.

 Stedman's Medical Dictionary, 28th edition, warns readers to "avoid the illegitimate form, comatosed".